codurance/site/_posts/2018-01-11-applicatives-validation.md

                (validateAddress to)
                (validateBody body)
 ```
+Note how the implementation of `validateEmail` is identical to the one we defined earlier for `makeEmail`.
+The type signature has changed, as it now returns an `AccValidation` instead of a `Maybe`, but given that both types are Applicatives Functors we don’t need to change the implementation to change the behaviour.

-Too see how errors accumulate, let's write the following two functions that feed sample data to `validateEmail`:
+To see how errors accumulate, let's write the following two functions that feed sample data to `validateEmail`:

 ```
 allWrong :: AccValidation [Error] Email